miyako/HDI_ListBoxCollection_Advanced_v17/README.md

 ### Mode Selection Guidance

-Here's my assessment based on your session history:

 **Interactive was the right call for most of these.** Many sessions had mid-stream corrections (wrong 4D command names, missed requirements, URL fixes).
 The XLIFF session (19 turns), modernise session (15 turns), and sync/setup session (25 turns) all needed real-time steering — autopilot would have gone off-track.

 **Now with documented instructions, these types are autopilot-ready:**